Dangers associated with eating raw meat and poultry

 Prevention Tips

-Smoking, curing, and pickling can help kill or inhibit bacteria growth, but does not kill Trichinella.
+• Smoking, curing, and pickling can help kill bacteria or inhibit their growth, but does not kill Trichinella.

-Prevent cross-contamination by using separate utensils and cutting boards for raw meat and cooked foods and other foods like vegetables.
+• Prevent cross-contamination by using separate utensils and cutting boards for raw meat and other foods.

 This Really Happened

-A 65-year-old woman ate a sandwich with undercooked chicken which had been sitting out of the refrigerator for several hours.
+A 65-year-old woman ate a sandwich containing undercooked chicken, which had been sitting out of the refrigerator for several hours.
 The following day, she felt nauseated and subsequently experienced watery diarrhea, abdominal pain, fever, headache, and muscle pain.
 She contacted Poison Control and was told to seek medical attention.
-Her doctor ordered a rapid diagnostic test of her stool, which was positive for campylobacter.
+Her doctor ordered a rapid diagnostic test of her stool, which was positive for Campylobacter.
 She was treated with intravenous fluids for rehydration.
-Once her diarrhea had improved, she was discharged with instructions to drink plenty of fluids including water and rehydration fluids to stay hydrated.
+Once her diarrhea had improved, she was given instructions to drink plenty of fluids, including water and rehydration fluids, to stay hydrated.

 References